norkz/System-Fetch/README.md

 # System Fetch
  Fetch your computer info.
-Nothing more :D
+Nothing more

 ## Running
 ```sh